 A characterization of the spatial variability of the field strength in various frequency band and for different propagation scenarios (the clutter at the location of the RX plays a fundamental role), is implicitly contained in the curves of ITU-R. 1546 and it is also treated in ITU-R. P1812, but it is excluded by Hata.
 Should one use Hata, an additional margin for fading should be added, in the same way it is added when Hata is used for mobile radio planning.

 If one considers, for instance ITU-R. P.1812, for an outdoor location, at 1.5 meters, in the frequency band 1300 MHz, the standard deviation of spatial variation of the received power (that is assumed to be lognormal) is 5.5 dB for the 1300 MHz (see section 4.8 and Table 6).
 A value of 5.5 dB and the assumption of a lognormal fading clearly refer to the slow variation of the field, while the fast variation is not considered.

+The following table gives a comparison of the propagation models presented above.